PyPSA/pypsa-eur/doc/index.rst

 Sector-Coupled Energy System
 ============================

-A sector-coupled extension (previously known as **PyPSA-Eur-Sec**) adds demand and supply for the following sectors: transport, space and water heating, biomass, energy consumption in the agriculture, industry and industrial feedstocks, carbon management, carbon capture and usage/sequestration.
+A sector-coupled extension (previously known as **PyPSA-Eur-Sec**, which is now deprecated) adds demand and supply for the following sectors: transport, space and water heating, biomass, energy consumption in the agriculture, industry and industrial feedstocks, carbon management, carbon capture and usage/sequestration.
 This completes the energy system and includes all greenhouse gas emitters except waste management, agriculture, forestry and land use.
-The diagram below gives an overview of the sectors and the links between them:
+The diagram below gives an overview of the sectors and the links between
+them:

 .. image:: ../graphics/multisector_figure.png
     :width: 70%